alexanderGugel/pragmatic-testing/README.md

 * Make your tests deterministic

   Don't randomize input.
 Concentrate on a couple of a bunch of relevant corner cases instead.
-One of the most important characteristic of a good test suite is that it's predictable.
+One of the most important characteristics of a good test suite is that it's predictable.
 Tests should **always** be reproducible, otherwise there is no way you can effectively isolate a bug.

 * No global state